 All BPC-157 research must be conducted in accordance with applicable ethical guidelines and institutional regulations.
 This compound is for in-vitro research and laboratory use only.

 Our BPC-157 10mg is independently verified at 99.2% HPLC purity with full COA documentation including mass spectrometry identity confirmation and sterility screening.
-Manufactured under GMP-certified conditions and dispatched from our Melbourne warehouse with next-day dispatch on weekday orders placed before 11PM AEST.
+Manufactured under GMP-certified conditions and dispatched from our Australian warehouse with next-day dispatch on weekday orders placed before 9PM AEST.

 For combination research designs, our BPC-157 + TB-500 Blend 10mg provides 5mg of each compound in a single lyophilised vial.